digitalcrab/digitalcrab/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Transforming the mobility landscape @cariad-tech
+- 🔭 I’m currently working on Transforming the mobility landscape @CARIAD
+- ⚡ Fun fact: I've got a competitive streak, and when I'm not coding, I like to channel that energy into go-kart racing.
+You might say I have a `drive` for success - on and off the track!

 <!--
 **digitalcrab/digitalcrab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.